12 Sources

 3

 .
-Kevork Kechichian, general manager of Intel's data center group, stated that customers are asking for more choice and more efficient ways to scale AI, driving demand for alternatives to generative AI deployments2
+Kevork Kechichian, general manager of Intel's data center group, noted that "customers are asking for more choice and more efficient ways to scale AI," highlighting the growing demand for alternatives in generative AI deployments2

 .Summarized by